vinsachi/FIPPCLE/README.md

 Repository for "Filtered Inner Product Projection for Crosslingual Embedding Alignment" (ICLR 2021) [https://openreview.net/forum?id=A2gNouoXE7]

 ## Method Code
-The entirety of code for FIPP is contained within the method `project_fipp` in `xling-bli/code/projection.py`.
+The entirety of the code for the FIPP algorithm is contained within the method `project_fipp` in `xling-bli/code/projection.py`.

 ## Reproduction of Paper Results